godlow/FlyPlugin/README.md

 # FlyPlugin
-This is my first Minecraft spigot plugin is a fly plugin fully customizable
+This is my first Minecraft spigot plugin is a fly plugin fully customizable, you can change all in the config